 - if the student does not obtain a pass grade as a result of the marks given for the supplementary assessment item, the fail grade will remain and the student will not be eligible to graduate.

 (326) A late appeal will only be accepted in extreme circumstances provided that the student has not already lodged an appeal against the final result in that course, and the late appeal is lodged no more than two months after the publication of the final result on myHub.
-A student lodging such an appeal must the appeal submit using the online portal and must provide evidence of having contacted the Course Co-ordinator and, provide supporting documentation including information about the extreme circumstances that precipitated the late submission.
+A student lodging such an appeal must submit the appeal using the online portal and must provide evidence of having contacted the Course Co-ordinator and, provide supporting documentation including information about the extreme circumstances that precipitated the late submission.

 (327) Extreme circumstances include: circumstances that prevented the student from submitting an adverse circumstances application and an appeal against final result at the appropriate time, including new information that has become available that could not have reasonably been provided by the student earlier.